How to change your password

 - the next time you login after resetting your password using the password phone service.

-Use our guide below to help with your password change.
 Very similar to Forgotten Passwords, but does not need your birth date.
 Alternatively, the password phone service will require the following details saved in the Staff Portal or myGriffith, at least 24 hours beforehand:

 - Your sNumber